 Parties other than natural persons are expected to have present throughout the mediation an officer, partner or other employee authorized to make decisions concerning the resolution of the dispute

-The mediator will schedule the date and the time of each mediation session.
-The mediation will be held at ADR Center ‘s Global Resolution Center convenient to the parties or at such other place as the parties, the mediator and ADR Center agree.
-The mediation may be also carried out remotely.
+The ADR Center Global’s case manager will coordinate the date and the time of each mediation session.
+The mediation will be held at ADR Center’s Global Resolution Center convenient to the parties or at such other place as the parties, the mediator and ADR Center Global agree.
+The mediation may be also carried out partially or entirely by videoconference.

-The recording or transcribing of statements made and information exchanged by the participants or of the acceptance or rejection of any settlement proposals put forward by the mediator or the partied are prohibited.
+Unless otherwise agreed by the parties, the recording or transcribing of statements made and information exchanged by the participants or of the acceptance or rejection of any settlement proposals put forward by the mediator or the parties are prohibited.

 Mediation sessions are private.
-Persons other than the parties and their representatives may attend only with the permission of the parties and with the consent of the mediator.
+Persons other than the parties and their representatives may attend only with a specific permission of the parties and with the consent of the mediator.

 The mediation process shall terminate where:

-Payment requested by ADR Center have not been made;
+Payment requested by ADR Global have not been made;

 Parties reach a settlement;